getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 ### Interpolated Expressions

-Any valid expression is allowed to appear between `${..}` in an interpolated string literal, including function calls, inline function expression calls, and even other interpolated string literals!
+Any valid expression is allowed to appear inside `${..}` in an interpolated string literal, including function calls, inline function expression calls, and even other interpolated string literals!

 **Warning:** As a word of caution, be very careful about the readability of your code with such new found power.
 Just like with default value expressions and destructuring assignment expressions, just because you *can* do something doesn't mean you *should* do it.
-Never get so overboard with new ES6 tricks that your code becomes more clever than you or your other team members.
+Never go so overboard with new ES6 tricks that your code becomes more clever than you or your other team members.

 Consider: